 The fourth floor is something unique and exclusive to PIMS!
 The newest addition to this floor is the beautifully appointed Student Lounge dedicated in honor of Dr. Joseph Marsaglia's legacy as the Dean of Faculty and Students at PIMS for many years.
-The new structure was designed with a "big city, urban loft, coffee house feel" to provide comfort, entertainment, and technological amenities for the student body.
-This new addition is courtesy of a generous grant from Schoedinger Funeral Services in Columbus, Ohio; we are thankful to the Schoedinger family for their benevolence in support of funeral service education.
+The new structure, similar to the Welcome Center embraced the "big city" feel of our campus offering an "urban loft coffee house feel" to provide comfort, entertainment, and technological amenities for the student body.
+This new addition is courtesy of a generous grant from Schoedinger Funeral Services in Columbus, Ohio: we are thankful to the Schoedinger family for their benevolence in support of funeral service education.

-The fourth floor is also home to a brand-new laboratory which enables a Restorative Art Residency experience like no other in funeral service education.
+The fourth floor is also home to a brand-new laboratory

+which enables a Restorative Art Residency experience like no other in funeral service education.
 In fact, exclusive to PIMS, are synthetic traumatically or pathologically damaged heads AKA "PIMS Headzos" (as they have come to be known).

-These brand-marked models were carefully crafted by a Hollywood special effects artist with the feel of "embalmed tissue".
+These brand-marked models were carefully crafted by a Hollywood special effects artist with the feel of "embalmed tissue."
 In the lab, the latest restorative "tools of the trade" are also provided allowing PIMS students to simulate the challenges of a major restoration event.